prestonharberts/biblegateway-to-obsidian/README.md

 This script is intended to be run in Linux, but it is able to be run on macOS and Windows with some setup that I am unable to provide as I do not use either.

-Download [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) and copy `bg2md.rb` to `biblegateway-to-obsidian/bin`.
+Download my fork of [jgclark's BibleGateway-to-Markdown](https://github.com/prestonharberts/biblegateway-to-markdown) and copy `bg2md.rb` to `biblegateway-to-obsidian/bin`.
 Next, install RubyGems and the necessary gems with the following line (change the installation line to use your correct package manager; I use Fedora so I use `dnf`):

 ```
 sudo dnf install rubygems && sudo gem install colorize optparse clipboard